zhus-dika/togyz-qumalaq-agent/README.md

 # togyz-qumalaq-agent

-**Title**: *Applications of Curriculum Learning and Self-Play of Reinforcement Learning Techniques for Competitive Environments in Kazakh National Games*
+Source Python code for the paper *Applications of Self-Play of Reinforcement Learning Technique for Competitive Environments in Kazakh National Games*

-**Author**: Dinara Zhussupova
+**Authors**: Dinara Zhussupova, Mukhtarbai Otelbaev

 Training an agent to play the game Togyzqumalaq https://en.wikipedia.org/wiki/Toguz_korgol